eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-iccd.md

 #	Operazione Andare a ICCAD

-+ Try to implement the usage of private and hidden functions again.
-+ Try to implement examples of nested inheritance and inheritance.
-+ \S15 Plotting
-+ \S14 Input/Output (I/O) operations
-	(or I/O operazioni)
 + Texinfo
 	- Learn how to write comments in the *Texinfo* typesetting syntax for documentation generation.